aws-actions/configure-aws-credentials/README.md

 ```

 ### Managed session policies
-The managed session policies are Amazon Resource Names (ARNs) of the IAM managed policies
-that you want to use as managed session policies.
+The Amazon Resource Names (ARNs) of the IAM managed policies that you want to use as managed session policies.
 The policies must exist in the same account as the role.
 You can pass a single managed policy like this:
 ```yaml
       uses: aws-actions/configure-aws-credentials@v2
       with: